December 11-13, 2020

 Portalets at every aid station and the relay exchange zone

-We have water, Gatorade, fruit, bars and energy gels as well as the fantastic medical support provided by Jupiter Medical Center, our bike support, and local EMS.
+We have water, Gatorade, fruit, bars and energy gels as well as medical support, our bike support, and local EMS.

 Medical staff available at each aid station.
 Main medical tent located next the race on village (Datura between Narcissus and Flagler Drive).
 On course medical tents located on N. Flagler Drive by 36th Street and on S. Flagler Drive by Monceaux Rd.